robserva/ghostwriter/README.md

 # Use the defaults, including claude-3-5-sonnet
 ./ghostwriter

-# Use ChatGPT instead with the gpt-4o-mini model
+# Use ChatGPT with the gpt-4o-mini model
-./ghostwriter --engine openai --model gpt-4o-mini
+./ghostwriter --model gpt-4o-mini
 ```

 Draw some stuff on your screen, and then trigger the assistant by *touching/tapping the upper-right corner with your finger*.
 In the ssh session you'll see other touch-detections and there is a log of what happens while it is processing.
 You should see some dots drawn during processing and then a typewritten or drawn response!